 Welcome to the Ararat region and regardless of whether you're considering a move from either the Rat Race (because the rats are winning!!!) or from another regional town, take a look at the list below to read about the amazing place we call home, and why you should too.

-From our open and welcoming communities, to our excellent community and sporting facilities and healthcare, the Ararat region has so many things that will tick all the boxes for work, lifestyle, nature, education, fresh air, lack of traffic, and affordable housing, and so much more.
+From our open and welcoming communities to our excellent community and sporting facilities and healthcare, the Ararat region has so many things that will tick all the boxes for work, lifestyle, nature, education, fresh air, lack of traffic, and affordable housing, and so much more.
 The newly created Grampians Life site is also a great reference for making the move to our beautiful and welcoming region and well worth a look.

 If you have already made the decision to come to our beautiful region, these pages will supply you with information you might need to become a welcome part of our community.